LeCoqHardi/WolverineScripts/README.md

 # How to use
-Just clone the repository in the folder you want, then lauch the script you want to use.<br>
+Just clone the repository in the folder you want, then lauch the wolverine script or go to script folder and launch the script you want to use.<br>

 # WolverineScripts